gaepdit/air-web/README.md

 ### Dev database settings

 - *BuildDatabase*
-    - When `true`, the `EfRepository` project is used.
-A SQL Server database is created, and data is seeded from the `TestData` project.
+    - When `true`, the `EfRepository` data store is used.
+A SQL Server database is created, and data is seeded from the `TestData` project (unless Entity Framework migrations are enabled).
-    - When `false`, the `LocalRepository` project is used.
+    - When `false`, the `LocalRepository` data store is used.
 In-memory data is initialized from the `TestData` project.
+- *UseEfMigrations* — (Only applies if `BuildDatabase` is `true`.)
+    - When `true`, applies Entity Framework database migrations as needed.
+Test data is not seeded.
-- *UseEfMigrations* — Applies Entity Framework database migrations when `true`.
-When `false`, the database is created directly based on the `DbContext`.
-(Only applies if `BuildDatabase` is `true`.)
+    - When `false`, the database is deleted and recreated based on the `DbContext`.
+Data is seeded from the `TestData` project.
-- *ConnectToIaipDatabase* —
+- *ConnectToIaipDatabase*
     - When `true`, the IAIP data services will connect to an existing SQL Server database defined by the `IaipConnection` connection string.
 (A new database will not be created or seeded with data.)
     - When `false`, test IAIP data is used (located in `src/IaipDataService/TestData`).